Can a Doctor Prescribe CBD? Prescription CBD

 Czech Republic

 The Czech Republic legalized medicinal cannabis in 2013.
-Patients require a prescription, and cannabis can be used for chronic pain, for example from cancer or multiple sclerosis.
+Patients require a prescription, and cannabis can be used for chronic pain, for example from or multiple sclerosis.
 However, patients often face high costs and limited availability.

 Portugal